AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 The two main models are:

-* Shared memory (or multithreaded) programs run multiple independent workers on the same machine.
-As the name suggests, all of the computer's memory has to be accessible to all of the processes. **Thus programs that utilize this model are limited to one node only.** Likewise, the maximum number of workers is usually the number of CPU cores available on the computational node.
+* Shared memory (or multithreaded/multiprocess) programs run multiple independent workers on the same machine.
+As the name suggests, all of the computer's memory has to be accessible to all of the processes.
+  **Thus programs that utilize this model should request multiple CPUs on one node and utilize requested processors by using multiple threads or subprocesses.**
+  Likewise, the maximum number of workers is usually the number of CPU cores available on the computational node.
 The code is easier to implement and the same   code can still be run in a serial mode.
-Example applications that utilize this model: Matlab, R, Python multithreading/multiprocessing, OpenMP applications, BLAS libraries, FFTW libraries, typical multithreaded parallel pesktop programs.
+Example applications that utilize this model: Matlab, R, Python multithreading/multiprocessing, OpenMP applications, BLAS libraries, FFTW libraries, typical multithreaded/multiprocess parallel desktop programs.

 * Message passing programming (e.g. MPI, message passing interface) can run on multiple nodes interconnected with the network via passing